Can You Get a Cash-Out Refinance on an Investment Property?

 Qualification and DTI

-The lender will factor in other debts such as your primary residence.
-All housing and other debts must be no more than about 43% of your income.
+The lender will factor in other debts, such as your primary residence.
+All housing and other debts shouldn’t exceed 43% of your income.

 Loan limits